When you’re looking at whey protein powders…

 Protein Processing: Cold vs Hot

-When it comes to the manufacturing practices of protein powders, you'll often see a few terms being tossed around.
+When it comes to the manufacturing practices, you'll see a few terms being tossed around.

 Some countries require heat to be used in processing dairy related products, however heat processing destroys chemical properties and can make protein form into a cluster.

-Studies have found heat processing to alter the taste of protein powders as a study showed sulfer flavors in whey as well as higher contents of aldehydes, ketones, and sulfure compounds are found in protein powders that are heat processed.
+Studies have found heat processing to alter the taste of protein powders as a study showed an increase of sulfur flavor in whey as well as higher contents of aldehydes and ketones, and sulfur compounds.

 This is why some grass fed protein powders state whey was made without acid or bleach processing.